Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Dependent Reachable Sets

-Next, we show that all the resulting trajectories of the dependent agent corresponding to the control function in (\ref{eq:switch_func_2D_2}), and $\theta \in \left[-\dfrac{\pi}{2}, \dfrac{\pi}{2}\right]$ will not result in capture for $0 \leq t < t_2$.
-For a capture to occur at time $t$ with the independent agent's control function in (\ref{eq:switch_func_2D_2}), the horizontal coordinates of both agents should be the same.
-Consequently,
+Next, we need to show that all the resulting trajectories of the dependent agent corresponding to the control function in (\ref{eq:switch_func_2D_2}), and $\theta \in \left[-\dfrac{\pi}{2}, \dfrac{\pi}{2}\right]$ will not result in capture for $0 \leq t < t_2$.
+For a capture to occur at time $t$ with the independent agent's control function in (\ref{eq:switch_func_2D_2}), both agents should reach the same horizontal coordinate at time $t$.
+In this regard, for the capture at $t$,